aaronstockdill/Timetable-Widget/README.markdown

 This widget is for the OS X dashboard, and shows my University of Canterbury timetable.
 'make' is for my own convenience.
 It takes the folder, and changes the _wdgt to .wdgt for me.
 Much faster.

+0.3
+---
++ Updated JSON file format
++ More info on hover
++ Quieter Logging

 0.2
 ---
 + Timetable from JSON